-For IGETC purposes, two years of high school foreign language with grades of "C" or better is equivalent to one semester of foreign language at CMC.
+For IGETC purposes, two years of the same high school foreign language course with grades of "C" or better is equivalent to one semester of foreign language at CMC

-SPAN 001 ELEMENTARY SPANISH
+SPAN 001 ELEMENTARY SPANISH I

 This course introduces students to the fundamentals of the Spanish language and culture.
-Students develop their language abilities and knowledge in understanding, speaking, reading, and writing within the context of the various Spanish-speaking societies.
-An important focus of the course is the history and culture of the Spanish-speaking world.
-Students are required to use a computer or other supported technology to complete audio exercises and various assignments.
+Students develop their language skills in listening comprehension, speaking, reading, writing while building on vocabulary and grammar components.
+The knowledge build includes an introduction to the history and cultures of select Spanish-speaking areas and countries.
+Students will interact with authentic language in cultural contexts.
+Students are required to use supported technology to complete audio and various assignments Advisorv: CIS-070A